LG G6 is the first phone to debut Dolby Vision HDR

 Conceived originally for the cinema and now available on televisions, including LG and Vizio models, the LG G6's 5.7-inch screen will be the smallest so far to host the Dolby Vision HDR.
 But the smaller screen size won't affect the image detail nor will the surrounding light environment that the viewer finds themselves in while watching, Oh explained.

 However, consumers might really enjoy these other reasons even more.
-According to Oh, Dolby Vision will save the phone's battery power by at least 15 percent because the LG G6's LCD won't have to physically brighten to display the image in HDR.
-He said this could be independently verified.
+According to Oh, Dolby Vision will save the phone's battery power by about 15 percent because the LG G6's LCD won't have to fully brighten to display the image in HDR.
 Further he added that consumers will spend less data when streaming because Dolby Vision content on a compatible device uses fewer bits per second during transmission without sacrificing quality.
 This is something the rival format, HDR 10, can not offer, added Oh.
+He said this could be independently verified.

 As for content, any Dolby Vision-compatible titles currently available on Netflix and Amazon Video will be available at launch on the LG G6.
 In total, 85 Hollywood titles and nearly 100 hours of TV programming is available across all streaming partners, including Vudu.